layan-mak/unix-shell/README.md

 - Only up to 100 processes can run simultaneously.

 How to use:
-Download the files and run the project on a Unix VM, and use the shell GUI!
+- Download the files, compile and run them on a Unix VM, and use the shell prompt to execute commands.